OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 We can use these fields to filter the list for the entities that we want.
 We want to connect our PV entities to buses, so we only want entities of type *Bus*.
-We also want to connect our PV system to a low-voltage bus and not to any of the medium-voltage buses that represents the connection to the external grid.
+We also want to connect our PV system to a low-voltage bus and not to any of the medium-voltage buses that represent the connection to the external grid.
-Luckily, the pandapower adapter reports the nominal voltage of each bus as so-called *extra info*, which is stored in the ``extra_info`` field of the corresponding entity.
+Luckily, the pandapower adapter reports the nominal voltage of each bus as so-called *extra info*, which is stored under the key ``"nominal voltage [kV]"`` in the ``extra_info`` dict of the corresponding entity.
 We can filter for the buses we want by looking for buses with a nominal voltage of :math:`0.4\,\mathrm{kV}` (i.e. :math:`400\,\mathrm{V}`), like so:

 .. literalinclude:: code/scenario_1.py